kaito1410/AutoDD_Rev2/README.md

 	--interval [INTERVAL]
-							Choose a time interval in hours to filter the results, default is 24 hours --sub [SUB]           Choose a different subreddit to search for tickers in, default is pennystocks --maxprice [MAXPRICE]
-							Max price of the the ticker results, default is 9999999 --minprice [MINPRICE]
+							Choose a time interval in hours to filter the results, default is 24 hours --sub [SUB]           Choose a different subreddit to search for tickers in, default is pennystocks --min [MIN]           Filter out results that have less than the min score, default is 10 --minprice [MINPRICE]
+							Filter out results less than the min price set, default is 0 --maxprice [MAXPRICE]
-							Min price of the the ticker results, default is 0 --sort [SORT]         Sort the results table by descending order of score, 1 = sort by total score, 2 = sort by recent score, 3 = sort by previous score, 4 = sort by change in score, 5 = sort by # of rocket emojis
+							Filter out results more than the max price set, default is 9999999 --advanced            Using this parameter shows advanced yahoo finance information on the ticker --sort [SORT]         Sort the results table by descending order of score, 1 = sort by total score, 2 = sort by recent score, 3 = sort by previous score, 4 = sort by change in score, 5 = sort by # of rocket emojis
-	--min [MIN]           Filter out results that have less than the min score, default is 10 --yahoo               Using this parameter shows yahoo finance information on the ticker --allsub              Using this parameter searchs from one subreddit only, default subreddit is r/pennystocks.
+	--allsub              Using this parameter searchs from one subreddit only, default subreddit is r/pennystocks.
+	--psaw                Using this parameter selects psaw (push-shift) as the reddit scraper over praw (reddit-api) --no-threads          Disable multi-tasking (enabled by default).
+Multi-tasking speeds up downloading of data.
 	--csv                 Using this parameter produces a table_records.csv file, rather than a .txt file --filename [FILENAME]
 							Change the file name from table_records to whatever you wish